 What does registration mean?
 In 2012 Chinese medicine became a registered health profession as a way of protecting the public from poorly trained practitioners.
 A registered practitioner now requires a 5 year degree to be accepted under the national scheme.
 Registration requires the use of the terms acupuncturist and Chinese medicine practitioner be restricted to those with adequate training.
 Acupuncture however is not protected under the act so to be sure you are getting the real deal make sure you are being treated by a registered for acupuncturist and/or Chinese medicine practitioner.

 We look at the whole picture.
 This means you can enjoy short-term relief.
 But, more importantly, we work to address underlying causes.
 The result?
 Long-term results are more likely to be achieved.

 Depending on your situation we can incorporate acupuncture, Chinese herbal medicine, craniosacral therapy, diet, exercise and lifestyle advice to make sure you feel better and better

 The consultation period lasts for 55 minutes.
 This includes our practitioners taking your case, using a variety of diagnostic techniques and the actual treatment itself.

 Note: Supplements (herbs, vitamins, etc.) are extra.

 WiIl you need supplements?
 It depends.
-Jeff may discuss supplement options with you – but it’s ultimately your choice.
+Your practitioner may discuss supplement options with you – but it’s ultimately your choice.

 The craniosacral therapist holds the client’s skull and sacrum lightly, making subtle movements.
 These small, gentle manipulations influence the pressure and circulatory rhythm of the fluid that surrounds and cushions the brain and spinal cord.
 Through this barely detectible manipulation, restrictions in the soft tissues that surround the central nervous system are released.